pommicket/bootstrap/02/README.md

 ```
 im
 --xy
-// rax now points to the data at the label "::xy"
+// rax now points to the data at the label ::xy
 ```

 This also lets us compute the length of the hello world string automatically!